dumidu1998/Simple-web-Server-in-C/README.md

 **pthread Library is used when compiling.*

-### Then open the browser and Type http://localhost:8080 and ENJOY!!!!!!
+### Then open the browser and Type http://localhost:8080 and ENJOY!!!!